spcoelho/Active-Stabilization/README.md

 1. Download and unzip the folder
-2. Open the software (Simulation and Hardware Test.exe)
-  a.
-Ensure the DLL's remain in the path structure
+2. Open the software (Simulation and Hardware Test.exe) Ensure the DLL's remain in the path structure
 3. Select the approriate tab and run